vpsfreecz/vpsadminos/docs/containers/devices.md

 ```

 Access to the device is permitted immediately, but the device node is created
-the next time the container starts.
-Containers are unprivileged and cannot call
+the next time the container starts, when all the device nodes will be provided
-`mknod` on their own.
-The device nodes have to be provided by the host, which
-happens every time a container starts.
+by *osctld*.
+You can call `mknod` at any time though.

 ## Adding a new device to one group/container
 When adding a new device to a non-root group or a container, the device has